-

 As part of its Ambitions 2025 MTP, Crédit Agricole S.A. expands its commitment in such a way as to further professional equality between men and women, in particular through the signature of agreements on topics such as equality in recruitment, training, promotion and remuneration, as well as work-life balance.

-The "Cercle Potentielles" brings together in France Crédit Agricole S.A.’s seven existing gender diversity networks (CACIB, Amundi, CAA, CAPFM, LCL, Credit Agricole Group, CACEIS) and aims to compound the impact of gender diversity initiatives.
+The "Cercle Potentielles" brings together Crédit Agricole S.A.’s eight existing gender diversity networks worldwide (CACIB, Amundi, CAA, CAPFM, LCL, Credit Agricole Group, CACEIS, CA Italia) and aims to compound the impact of gender diversity initiatives.
 Click here to view the initial charter signed between the Cercle Potentielles and Crédit Agricole S.A.’s general management.

 Gender equality index